Guenther1978/tips_and_tricks/windows.md

 ## Printing two pdf-pages on one page wothout the Adobe Reader
 Some other programs does not support printing two pages of a pdf-document on one page (e.g. Sumatra).
 Then open the pdf-document with the chrome browser, this browser supports this task.

+## Changing the keyboard layout
+To change between the the layouts of the keyboard, press *Alt* and *Shift*.